Stores

 // Prints: count: 5, to stdout

-for more information.
+See util.format() for more information.

-log(value: number
+log(value: numbervalue);

 }); // affiche 'premier abonné', puis '1'

-est perdue lorsque celui-ci est détruit, par exemple lorsque la
+const unsubscribe: () => voidunsubscribe(); // affiche 'plus aucun abonné'Notez que la valeur de writable est perdue lorsque celui-ci est détruit, par exemple lorsque la

 page est rafraîchie.
 Cependant, vous pouvez ecrire votre propre logique pour synchroniser la valeur

-avec par exemple le localStorage
+avec par exemple le localStorage.

 readable